 How does it feel to have your brushes exported to New York?

 It's a great source of pride.
-We've never gone this far since the early days ofAltesse.
-It's great to see a head that's passed through my hands go so far.
+We've never come this far since the beginnings ofAltesse.
+It's great to see a head that's been in my hands go so far.